What is the deadline for appealing?

 How do you appeal?

 - You must appeal in writing.
 This means that you must send a signed letter to the UDI, the embassy or the police stating which decision you are appealing.
+The letter must be written in Norwegian or English.
 You must sign the letter and explain why you believe the decision you have received is incorrect.
 You can send the letter by post or scan it and send it as an email attachment.
+You will be notified by email or SMS when the UDI has received your appeal.

 - If you have any new information or documentation, you must enclose it.